 MRL IS described AS A DEVELOPMENT PROGRAMME - WHAT DOES THAT MEAN?

 On a traditional training course, even in the digital age, there can be a ‘broadcast and receive’ model; content is provided in a set pattern and participants are expected to absorb it in a fixed sequence.
-In contrast MRL is a development programme and almost everything offered is interactive in some way.
+In contrast MRL is a development programme where almost everything is offered interactively.
 We create a series of learning environments or spaces designed to inspire creative thinking, help you analyse your own and other’s practice, and experiment with new ways of working.
 Through this, you will grow your personal, organisational and network capacities and you’ll do this in a community of your peers; working in a friendly environment with expert support and with people facing similar challenges to your own.

 From experience and evaluation, we know that this discovery process occurs at different speeds for everyone on the Programme.
 It has therefore been designed to allow you to revisit topics many times during your 11 month 'MRL year', using your MRL peers, your mentor and the support materials for appropriate help.